notliho/casio-id-account-generator/README.md

 # casio-id-account-generator
+Mass account creation with catchall email domains with IMAP for auto otp verification

 ## Disclaimer
 This project is provided strictly for educational and research purposes only.
 It is intended to demonstrate programming techniques, web automation, and software development concepts.